 The Edel Rhapsody for Wagner Tuba and Orchestra

-The Edel Rhapsody (pronounced Aydel) for solo B-flat Wagner tuba and Orchestra was premiered in Carlisle Cathedral on 12th June 1993.
-The concert, supported by Northern Arts was believed to be the first time that a work for Solo B-flat Tenor Wagner Tuba and Orchestra had ever been performed anywhere in the world.
+The Edel Rhapsody (pronounced Aydel) for solo B-flat Wagner tuba and Orchestra had its World Premiere in Carlisle Cathedral on 12th June 1993.
+The concert, supported by Northern Arts is believed to be the first time that a work for Solo B-flat Tenor Wagner Tuba and Orchestra has ever been performed anywhere in the world.

-Due to a recent and significant rise in popularity of the Wagner Tuba, there has been increased interest in the Edel Rhapsody and recently Caudel completed a full revision of the score in 2015.
+Due to a significant rise in popularity of the Wagner Tuba, there has been increased interest in the Edel Rhapsody and Caudel completed a full revision of the score in 2015.
 Performances in the United States take place in October 2018 (US Premiere) and February 2019.

 The latter featured notable Cleveland hornist Tren Cheshier with one reviewer saying: